 Each company will provide the customs offices with one of 3 set bank guarantees, according to the various sizes of our companies.
 The sums are for 10,000, 20,000 or 30,000 SHEKELS.
 These will be renewed yearly (made out to the Customs Office, Tel Aviv-Jaffa) and determined by the customs authorities, together with our customs agents, according to our 2005 customs reports.
-The customs agents will handle the paperwork and arrange with each individual office to present these guarantees by July 1st.
+The customs agents will handle the paperwork and arrange with each individual office to present these guarantees.

 Also, it is most important to register equipment going through the bridges and border crossings!
 Please have your paperwork stamped both going out and coming in and fax it to your customs agent.